 - What is his/her background, including medical education?

 - How many years of experience does he/she have?

 - Where is the office located, and what are their policies and hours?

 You’ll also want to be sure the geriatrician communicates well, because this will be a crucial aspect of the quality of your senior loved one’s care.
 When you’ve selected the geriatric specialist you’d like to try, hang on to the list of alternate providers until after you have set up the first appointment and decided that the one you’ve chosen will be a good fit.

-Besides the geriatrician, a team of experts with experience in geriatric care will probably be included, which might include a social worker, nurse, dietitian, physical and occupational therapist, and psychiatrist.
+Besides the geriatrician, a team of elderly care specialists with experience in geriatric care will probably be included, which might include a social worker, nurse, dietitian, physical and occupational therapist, and psychiatrist.
 Ideally, the team will work cohesively to manage any and all concerns, both now and proactively once the older adult’s needs change over time.

 At-Home Care Company is always readily available to help as well, using our significant knowledge of aging care and our focus on the specific needs of each senior we have the honor of serving.
-Email or call us at (515) 292-2650 to learn more about our top-rated independent living home care Ames, IA and the surrounding communities, to locate answers to your questions, or to ask about a free in-home assessment.
+Email or call us at (515) 292-2650 to learn more about our top-rated independent living home care in Ames, IA and the surrounding communities, to locate answers to your questions, or to ask about a free in-home assessment.